-Over the past three years, identity theft has not only been on more people’s radars, more people have gotten hacked.
+Over the past three years, identity theft has not only been on more people’s radars, but more people have also gotten hacked.

 In 2016, more than a third of U.S. consumers had been hacked, according to Munich RE .
 That was 40 percent more than in 2015.

-Then in 2017, nearly half the people in the country’s information was exposed in the Equifax hack, according to the Chicago Tribune.
+Then in 2017, nearly half the people in the country had their information exposed in the Equifax hack, according to the Chicago Tribune.
 In total in 2017, the Identity Theft Resource Center reported 1,579 data breaches, exposing over 158 million records.
 And they only expect that to be worse this year.

 FICO and the Chamber of Commerce even got together for the first time to put out a report on cybersecurity, and the businesses at risk.
 They scored their cybersecurity methods like your credit score is measured.